jmarcosuarez/zero2prod/README.md

 4. Send an email to the new subscriber containing a link structured as `https://<api.domain>/subscriptions/confirm?token=<subscription_token>`.
 5. Return a `200 OK`.

 Once they click on the link, a browser tab will open and a new GET request will be fired to out GET `/subscriptions/confirm` endpoint.
-Our request handlerr will:
+Our request handler will:

 1. Retrieve `subscription_token` from query parameters.
 2. Retrieve the `subscriber_id` associated with `subscription_token` from the `subscription_tokens` table.